 Malarone tablets are round, bi-convex and pink, engraved with ‘GX CM3’ on one side.

-Paediatric Malarone tablets are available for children weighing 11 to 40 kg.
+Paediatric Malarone tablets are available for children weighing 11-40 kg.
 The same instructions apply, but the dosage is different depending on their weight.

 If you suffer any flu-like symptoms for up to a year after your return, you should see your doctor right away.